berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

 4.1.7.3 Atomic Counters
         Atomic counter types (atomic_uint) are opaque handles to counters, declared and behaving as described above for opaque types.
-The variables they declare specify which counter to access when using the built- in atomic counter functions as described in section 8.10 “Atomic Counter Functions”.
+The variables they declare specify which counter to access when using the built-in atomic counter functions as described in section 8.10 “Atomic Counter Functions”.
 They are bound to buffers as described in section 4.4.6.1 “Atomic Counter Layout Qualifiers”.
 When aggregated into arrays within a shader, atomic counters can only be indexed with a dynamically uniform integral expression, otherwise results are undefined.
 Members of structures cannot be declared as atomic counter types.